-For Christian parents, just thinking of what we should teach our children about God can seem overwhelming.
-Our duty might feel so daunting, that we may want to look the other way.
+Sometimes just thinking of what we should teach our children about God can seem overwhelming.
+Our duty feels so daunting, we may want to look the other way.
 We might not realize the opportunity we have, and how quickly it slips away.

 Some of the methods we use to teach our children about God can damage them…for life.

 I know there are all sorts of horrible crimes committed against children, here, and around the world.
 It is painful to speak or even hear of them.
 And we are in pain, because we have heard of a lot of them lately.

 But today I am thinking of the eternal harm we can cause children.

 We have a problem with assuming that our children cannot handle the real word of God, and so we water it down for them.
 Giving them small bits of fluff.

 When it comes to sharing Christ, we owe our children more than to moralize the Bible’s teachings, to water down the Gospel into something barely recognizable, and to call that “leading the children to Jesus”.

 Moralism, a seemingly harmless practice, is actually a noxious gas to a child’s understanding of God and truth.